LDPC codes: comparing cluster graphs to factor graphs: Message passing approach

-The sum-product algorithm is the basic decoding algorithm used for decoding LDPC codes~\cite{mackay2003information,johnson2006introducing}.
-In the PGM literature, the sum-product algorithm is more commonly known as \emph{loopy belief propagation} (LBP), and is used more generally to perform inference on graphical models.
-Another decoding approach is the \emph{maximum a posteriori probability} (MAP) estimate~\cite{koller2009probabilistic}, which gives the most likely assignment to all possible codewords.
-This is not the same as the maximum individual bit marginals.
+We implement both sum-product (SP) and max-product (MP) inference.
+Note that we use MP as described in \cite[Section 13.4]{koller2009probabilistic} where sum is replaced with max (i.e., max-normalisation and max-marginalisation) to obtain the maximum posterior solution over all possible codewords using message passing.
 Our study uses a variant of LBP called \emph{loopy belief update} (LBU), also known as the Lauritzen-Spiegelhalter algorithm~\cite{lauritzen1988local}.
-We briefly point out the main differences between LBP and LBU: \begin{itemize} \item LBU uses cluster beliefs and sepset beliefs to express message passing, \item with LBU, cluster beliefs are updated with messages from all its connections and can be more informative compared to LBP, \item with LBU, sepsets are used to update a target cluster belief, and require only one sepset divide compared to two message divides in LBP. \end{itemize}
+The main differences between LBP and LBU are: \begin{itemize} \item LBU uses cluster beliefs and sepset beliefs to express message passing, \item with LBU, cluster beliefs are updated with messages from all its connections and can be more informative compared to LBP, \item with LBU, sepsets are used to update a target cluster belief, and require only one sepset belief division. \end{itemize}

-The next section compares the performance of a factor and cluster graph representation of the Hamming (7,4) code.